Description

 AveDuration:

-• Looking at the average time in days below previous high water mark of 137 days in the last 5 years of ProShares UltraShort Yen New, we see it is relatively higher, thus worse in comparison to the benchmark SPY (78 days)
+• The average days below previous high over 5 years of ProShares UltraShort Yen New is 107 days, which is smaller, thus better compared to the benchmark SPY (121 days) in the same period.

 Performance (YTD)